Hyperzsb/learning/go/README.md

 You can follow these steps to dig into the Go in a reasonable way.
 It also covers lots of well-known libraries and frameworks you need to use in your future study and work.

-[Go by Example](https://gobyexample.com/) is a really, really good tutorial for beginners, covering almost every important concept of Go.
+[Go by Example](https://gobyexample.com/) is a really, really good tutorial for beginners, covering almost every important syntax and feature of Go.
 Most importantly, it has constant updates, which means you can learn new things after the new releases of Go.
+A must-read for every gopher.

+[Go 101](https://go101.org/) hosts a set of articles elaborating technical details in depth of various concepts in Go, which may not be well discussed in other quick-starts or totorials.
+Though some of these articles are paid, it is still a nice place to start your journey to becoming a professional Go engineer.
+Highly recommended.

 [Gophercises](https://gophercises.com/) is a wonderful online course providing useful and meaningful side project ideas for learning Go.
-Maybe the contents and solutions there are a little out of date, but it still provides some guidelines on how to become a "senior" (sort of) Go programmer.
+Maybe the contents and solutions there are a little out of date, but it still provides some general guidelines on writing modern, effective, and "production-ready" (sort of) Go code.

 If you like learning new things through books, you may find these [Go Books](https://github.com/dariubs/GoBooks) helpful.
 This list includes many books, from entry level to advanced level, teaching you how to code in Go more efficiently, robustly, and securely.